-Under MDR Article 62, General requirements regarding clinical investigations conducted to demonstrate conformity of devices, a legal representative must be designated when the sponsor of a clinical investigation to be conducted in the European Union (EU) is not in the EU.
-The legal representative will be responsible for ensuring compliance with the sponsor's obligations.
-The MDR allows, however, a Member State the option of not applying this requirement if the study is conducted only in the territory of the Member State.
+Under MDR Article 62(2) requires that a legal representative be designated when the sponsor of a clinical investigation to be conducted in the European Union (EU) is not in the EU.
+The legal representative will be responsible for ensuring compliance with the sponsor's obligations and will be the addressee for all communications with the sponsor provided for in the regulation.
+The MDR allows, however, a Member State the option of not applying this requirement if the study is conducted solely on their territory, or on the territory of a third country, provided that the sponsor establishes at least a contact person on their territory.
 Unless exempted, this is an important new requirement that a non-EU sponsor conducting a clinical investigation in the EU will need to address.